 If you’re planning on just staying within Zadar, then you don’t really need a car.

-There are a number of car rental agencies in Zadar.
-Alternatively you can rent one in advance online.
-Car rental isn’t exactly cheap in Zadar though.
+There are several car rental agencies in Zadar.
+Alternatively, you can rent one in advance online.
+Car rental isn’t exactly cheap in Zadar, though.

 You can rent a car for around €50 per day.